 The prosecution performed a sequence of movie clips all through their closing arguments that showed Ravnsborg’s shifting account of his cellular phone use throughout interviews with legal investigators.
 The attorney typical at 1st outright denied he experienced been using his cellular phone though driving, but then acknowledged he experienced been seeking at his cell phone minutes prior to the crash.

 Ravnsborg has managed that he did almost nothing erroneous and cast the impeachment trial as a likelihood to crystal clear himself.
-He fixed the felony scenario last calendar year by, including generating an illegal lane alter and using a telephone when driving, and was fined by a judge.
+He fixed the felony scenario last calendar year by pleading no contest to a pair of site visitors misdemeanors, including generating an illegal lane alter and using a telephone when driving, and was fined by a judge.

 He appeared in the Senate chamber Tuesday but did not testify.
 His protection attorney answered senators’ queries.